mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-Raspberry-Pi-Nas.md

 I only have a Prusa Mini which has a build volume of 180mm$\times$180mm$\times$180mm which is unable to accommodate the above design.
 So I designed my own case that can accommodate 3.5" drives and be printed on a mini-sized printer.

-The files for this project can be found here: TODO.
+The files for this project can be found here: [Radxa Penta SATA Hat Raspberry Pi NAS 3.5" HDD](https://www.printables.com/model/1346682-radxa-penta-sata-hat-raspberry-pi-nas-35-hdd).

 The goal of this article is to walk through the assembly process for the case.
 I would recommend checking out the resources listed at the bottom of this page for more in-depth information about how to setup OpenMediaVault for the operating system of your NAS.